camwebb/inat-up/README.md

 ## Thanks to...

 T. Yahara and S. Tagane for discussions that let to the first version of this software, and for their desire to share their plant images.
-And to iNat!
+And to iNat, especially Ken-ichi Ueda.